bensmith83/CheckWhatsGood/README.md

 # CheckWhatsGood

 This script attempts to automate some of the checks from the SANS Know Good / Find Evil poster ( http://digital-forensics.sans.org/media/poster_2014_find_evil.pdf ).
 It requires and may be made obsolesced by Dave Hull's Kansa project ( https://github.com/davehull/Kansa ).
+The functions available are descibed below.

 ### GetBrowsers